dccartagena/dccartagena.github.io/_pages/cv.md

   - Tutored in Linear Algebra, Statistics, and Differential Equations courses.
 * **Project Assistant**, *General Hospital of Medellin*, Colombia, 2016 - 2017
   - Designed a MakerSpace for healthcare-related projects inside the Hospital.
-  - Developed learning activities about co-creation methodologies for healthcare professionals and administrative staff.
+  - Developed learning activities about co-creation methodologies for healthcare professionals.
   - Prototyped two devices related to hand-washing monitoring and sterilization process for intra-hospital use by utilizing the proposed co-creation methodology in the MakerSpace.
   - Supervised biomedical engineering students in projects about innovation in medical devices.